-- The school works closely with employers to secure external speakers across all year groups. - Labour market information is distributed via the school newsletter and website. - Students gain understanding of labour market information via dedicated careers software used during lessons and careers interviews, such as 'Fast Tomato' and 'Eclips'. - The Careers Leader organises regular lunchtime workshops with employers.
+- The school works closely with employers to secure external speakers across all year groups. - Labour market information is distributed via the school newsletter and website. - Students gain understanding of labour market information via dedicated careers software used during lessons and careers interviews, such as 'Career Pilot', and from assemblies. - The Head of Careers organises lunchtime workshops with employers during specific celebratory weeks such as National Careers Week and National Apprenticeship Week.